sevlakoz/x1fd3/README.md

 ```
 Zero output is OK.

-Note that the last test ("FitExp_1.log" vs "test/FitExp.ref") could fail since it's slightly system-dependent.
+Note that the first and last tests ("PecApprox_1.log" vs "test/PecApprox.ref" and "FitExp_1.log" vs "test/FitExp.ref") could fail since they are slightly system-dependent.
-If "PEC fit done" is in "FitExp_1.log" it works just fine.
+If "PEC fit done" is in "PecApprox_1.log" and "FitExp_1.log" they works just fine.

 ## Usage
 ```bash